Richard Levy (paleoclimatologist): Evolution of Earth's climate system

 Levy contributed to a report by the World Meteorological Organisation which recorded that globally averaged concentrations of CO2 reached 403.3 parts per million (ppm) in 2016 up from 400ppm in 2015 and this was likely to see dangerous temperature increases by the end of the 21st century.
 When gathering data for this report Levy worked with other members of the GNS team, Jocelyn Turnbull and Nancy Bertler, to show that by observing rates of change in the past through the analysis of ice core records, it is possible to estimate the effect on the climate if this rate increased.
-The rate of increase in CO2 concentrations in 2017, is considerably faster than rates in the mid-Pliocene era, about 5 million years ago when similar concentrations had caused the collapse of ice sheets in Antarctica resulting in global sea levels 10 to 20 metres higher and temperatures 2 to 3 C-change warmer than in 2017.
+The rate of increase in CO2 concentrations in 2017, was considerably faster than rates in the mid-Pliocene era, about 5 million years ago when similar concentrations had caused the collapse of ice sheets in Antarctica resulting in global sea levels 10 to 20 metres higher and temperatures 2 to 3 C-change warmer than in 2017.